frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 print(result)  # Should print 0
 ```

-And now using C++ 20 to implement the Prefix Sum Array algorithm:
+Now a solution using C++ 20 to implement the Prefix Sum Array algorithm without any consideration about verbosity:

 ```cpp
 #include <iostream>